Greece Digital Nomad Visa Guide (2024)

 Tip #2: Always have some cash in your wallet

-Big supermarkets, hotels, and restaurants accept credit cards, but if you want to pay in some smaller tavernas, markets, or cafes, you will have to do so in cash.
+Big supermarkets, hotels, and restaurants accept credit cards, but you’ll need cash in some smaller tavernas, markets, or cafes.

 If you get into a situation where you don’t have enough cash, do not worry, there are plenty of ATMs in every Greek city and town.

-Tip #3: Learn more about the working hours of shops
+Tip #3: Check the working hours of local shops

-There is a break between the two aforementioned periods.
+There is a break between the two periods.

 Kiosks and smaller shops in bigger cities often work 24/7.